 A quick summary guide to the absolute best things to do in Khao Lak, Thailand.
 From scenic waterfall trails to learning the art of eight limbs— here is the only guide you’ll need to visit Khao Lak.

-Without further ado, let’s dive into this updated list on the best things to do in Khao Lak in 2021!
+Without further ado, let’s dive into this updated list of the best things to do in Khao Lak!

 1. Rent a Motorbike and Explore

 This is a no-brainer.
 A scooter will be the best and cheapest option for exploring any part of Thailand.
 Most of the beaches and hikes in Khao Lak will require a form of transportation.
 If you want to explore on your own time, you can pick up a basic “Scoopy” or Honda Click for around 150 baht a day.

 If you’re staying for longer, you can get one for around 2000-3000 a month, which equals around $2 – $3 USD per day including fuel.

 There are several motorbike vendors in Khao Lak, so go for a walk and take a pick.
 Just remember that they will offer you a high price, to begin with, take this as an opportunity to practice your bartering!
 Just remember, if you are paying a lot more than above, you are getting ripped off.